satishwaran-s/capstone/README.md

   - [Slam_toolbox](https://github.com/SteveMacenski/slam_toolbox) (explored)
   - [SLAM gmapping Humble](https://github.com/GMHadou/slam_gmapping_Humble)

-The main contents of the project are stored in the src folder.
+This repository includes additional files related to the project's development, but the core contents of the project are as follows:
 - **capstone_description contains**:
   - **urdf**
     - lidar.xacro